celestewinterton/guestly/README.md

 # Guestly

-An events website inspired by <a href="https://www.meetup.com/">meetup.com</a> where users can RSVP and select seating at their next wedding reception.
-For users planning their big day, this app is a one stop shop to view your guestlist and your seating arrangements.
+An events website inspired by <a href="https://www.meetup.com/">meetup.com</a> where users can RSVP to <!--and select seating at--> their next wedding reception.
+For users planning their big day, this app is a one stop shop to view your guestlist and your seating arrangements (seating coming soon).

 <a href="https://seat-me-guestly.herokuapp.com/" target="_blank"><strong>Explore the website »</strong></a>